MDSplus/Documentation/docs/reference/tdi-reference.md

 Refers to a logical (boolean) quantity, which can be either 0 for [`$FALSE`](#false-false-constant) or 1 for [`$TRUE`](#true-true-constant).

-> TODO: Check and Improve
+> TODO: Check and Improve.
+Should "type" say "kind" instead?
 The type should be `Unsigned_Byte()`, but any [`Integer`](#integer) type should work.

 This can be a [Scalar](#scalar), [Array](#array), or [Signal](#signal), unless otherwise specified.